hanshanley/tracking-takes/README.md

 We collect articles from 1,012 mixed-reliability news websites labeled as having mixed factual reporting by Media-Bias/Fact-Check.
 This list includes websites across the political spectrum, such as foxnews.com, nypost.com, and theguardian.com.

 ### Reliable News Websites.
 We collect articles from 2,061 \textit{reliable} news websites labeled as having high, very high, or mostly factual reporting by Media-Bias/Fact-Check.
-The category "mostly factua" is included to capture sources with strong reputations like The Washington Post.
+The category "mostly factual" is included to capture sources with strong reputations like The Washington Post.
 This list features websites such as reuters.com and apnews.com.

+## DP-Means Clustering

+We utilize DP-Means clustering via cosine similarity to identify narratives/stories.
+A cosine similarity implementation can be found in the folder `dpmeans_clustering`.